 Ken said he was starting to have trouble going up and down steps in their home due to a muscle disease, and Tibbie was recovering from two knee replacements while also facing fibromyalgia.
 That’s when the couple sat down with their two sons — knowing some tough decisions had to be made.
 The sons began looking at retirement communities in the area, and the Coles visited five, keeping Crescent Point at the top of their list but feeling overwhelmed by the idea of moving.
 Then in January of 2016, they visited again and moved in just three weeks later.

-Although the Coles had to downsize some of their belongings when moving in, they say the amenities at their new home more than make up for the lack of material things they possessed in their former home.
+Although the Coles had to downsize some of their belongings when moving in, they say the amenities at their new home more than for the lack of material things they possessed in their former home.
 From not having to cook and clean to the available laundry service — and, of course, no steps to climb — they discovered the many benefits of being a resident and no longer feeling the pressure to take care of the 3,000-square-foot home by the lake which they still own and plan on keeping for their two sons, five grandchildren and three great-grandchildren to enjoy.

 Ken and Tibbie are now able to see singing groups and dancers as well as attend holiday events without the hassle of leaving the community.
 From the kindness of the staff to the convenience of come-and-go dining or tray service straight to their room, Crescent Point ensures that residents always feel right at home.
 Ken proudly touts the “coffee and cookies” in the lobby as one of his favorite perks.
 During the holidays or for special celebrations, residents can reserve event space for family gatherings.
 Over Christmas, the Coles invited their entire family over for a fun-filled gathering and meal in one of the event rooms.